 The Bantu Education system wasn’t much better.
 It featured separate Black schools and universities, poor facilities, overcrowded classrooms and inadequately trained teachers, resulting in a lack of quality education for black children.
 The Bantu Education Policy was designed to ‘train’ Africans for their role in the new apartheid society.
 This African role was one of the worker, labourer and servant only.

 In January of 1976, the government mandated that all school subjects be taught in Afrikaans.
 The Afrikaner-dominated government recognised only English and Afrikaans as official languages, and all indigenous languages were banned.

 The decision caused an uproar amongst parents, teachers and students, so on the morning of June 16 1976, 16-year-old Antoinette Sithole and an estimated 20,000 students from Soweto and the surrounding secondary and high schools, planned to peacefully protest Afrikaans as the primary teaching language in schools.

 The protest was planned by the Soweto Students Representative (SSRC), with support from the wider Black Consciousness Movement.
 Teachers and parents joined the march after the SSRC emphasised peaceful action.
-Little did they know this protest would go on to become one of the most tragic, yet pivotal, protests in all of South Africa’s history
+Little did they know this student protest would go on to become one of the most tragic, yet pivotal, protests in all of South Africa’s history.

 The students began the march to Orlando Stadium, only to find out that police had barricaded the road along their intended route.
 The leader of the SSRC asked the crowd not to provoke the police, and the march continued on another route.
-The Students sang and waved placards with slogans such as, “Down with Afrikaans” and “Viva Azania“.
+The students sang and waved placards with slogans such as, “Down with Afrikaans” and “Viva Azania“.

 The police responded to the protest by firing teargas and later live ammunition on demonstrating students.
 The police began to shoot at the protesters and in the confusion and chaos, Sithole’s 13-year-old brother, Hector Pieterson was fatally shot.